 The Basics

-This is a topic that can make the difference between a smooth day or heading into town for parts.
-This is admittedly an area that I need more practice in.
+This is a topic that can make the difference between a smooth day of cutting or heading into town for parts.
+How to properly use a chainsaw is a skill and an area where I’m always learning tricks.
 This is why I will lean on the pros to explain it thoroughly.
 Though I think you can boil it down to this: take care of your tools and they will take care of you.

 The videos in this section give a comprehensive overview of every step of chainsaw maintenance.
 Researching this section has answered some questions of mine including how sharp your chain should be and how often to sharpen your chain.
 From an article from Power Pro Equipment